 A job aid doesn’t work when people can’t read it.
 Make sure your job aid is localized into as many languages as necessary for your employees.

-After your job aid has gone through the paces, put it where it needs to be—on a wall, near people’s desks, or wherever makes sense for your chosen format.
-Make sure employees know the job aid is there for them, remind them as necessary, and encourage them to use it.
-If you’ve created it well, employees will be more than glad to have something that helps them do their job faster and better.
+After your job aid has been perfected, put it where it needs to be — on a wall, near people’s desks, or wherever makes sense for your chosen format.
+Make sure employees know the job aid is there for them.
+Remind them as necessary, and encourage them to use it.
+If you’ve done a great job creating it, employees will be more than grateful to have something that helps them do their job faster and better.

 Keep your eyes open for long-term results, both qualitative and quantitative.
 Make sure to ask yourself these questions: